 Can't afford all that space?
-Royal Caribbean's aforementioned large ships are so big that first-time visitors to Oasis of the Seas have claimed they forgot they were on a ship.
+Royal Caribbean's aforementioned large ships are so big that first time visitors to Oasis of the Seas have claimed they forgot they were on a ship.
 In fact, the designers of that ship put an emphasis on outdoor space, essentially carving out the middle of the ship to create an open-air midsection.
 So not only can you get fresh air on the top-of-ship pool decks, but the Boardwalk and Central Park neighborhoods are open to the sky.
-If the walls are closing in, simply walk to the nearest elevator, push the button with the highest number and -- voila! -- all is well.
+If the walls feel like they are closing in, simply walk to the nearest elevator, push the button with the highest number and -- voila! -- all is well.

 "Cruises are for old people."

 Carnival, too, gets a wide variety of ages onboard with its top-notch kids program -- featuring separate teen and tween hangouts with soda bars, video games and a dance floor -- and a festive onboard atmosphere.
 Its standard cabins tend to run large and are affordably priced, which attracts families and younger travelers without huge vacation budgets.
-Plus, Carnival offers a wide selection of shorter three- and four-night cruises that are ideal for busy professionals with limited vacation time or friend groups looking for a long weekend of relaxation and fun.
+Plus, Carnival offers a wide selection of shorter three- and four-night cruises that are ideal for busy professionals with limited vacation time or groups of friends looking for a long weekend of relaxation and fun.

 "Cruise ships aren't real ships."

-Star Clippers has a fleet of three clipper ships that sail the Caribbean, Mediterranean and Asia.
-Instead of playing bingo or pool games, passengers can climb the ship's mast, lay out in the widow's net over the open sea or stargaze at night.
+Star Clippers has a fleet of clipper ships that sail the Caribbean, Mediterranean and Asia.
+Instead of playing bingo or pool games, passengers can climb the ship's mast, lie out in the widow's net over the open sea or stargaze at night.
 Water sports are fittingly a big emphasis of each cruise, with diving, snorkeling and waterskiing trips organized by the ship's staff and a variety of water sports equipment (like snorkel gear, kayaks and sunfish) available for passenger use, free of charge.

 "Ships depart so early that I'll miss out on the nightlife in port."